Shippable/docs/sources/platform/tutorial/integration/howto-crud-integration.md

 - Subscription integration at account level
 - Subscription integration at subscription level

-When you create a subscription integration at account level, you can reuse it across multiple subscriptions, but you will not be able to share edit permissions with anyone.
+An account level subscription integration is a way for you to allow a subscription to use one of your own account integrations.
+The same account integration can be reused in multiple subscriptions this way, but only you will be able to edit the integration's values.

 <img width="75%" height="75%" src="/images/platform/tutorial/integrations/using-acc-int.png" alt="subscription integration at account level">

-When you create a subscription integration at subscription level, you cannot share it across subscriptions but you can allow other members of your subscription to edit it.
+When you create a subscription integration at subscription level, you can choose to allow other owners, collaborators or members of the subscription to edit the integration's values.
+However, such integrations are local to a subscription and cannot be shared across different subscriptions.

 <img width="75%" height="75%" src="/images/platform/tutorial/integrations/edit-permissions.png" alt="subscription integration at subscription level">